Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 ## Appendix A: DNA Format Proposal

 There are four DNA nucleotides: Adenine (A); Cytosine (C); Guanine (G); Thymine (T).
 Four possibilities can be stored into two bits.
 Since we want to read DNA as a condon as a packet of three, we need six bits to store one condon.
-There are 8 bits in a byte, so 2 bytes are left for another task as error checking or something else.
+There are eight bits in a byte, so two bits are left for another task as error checking or something else.

 ### The Condons